DataDog/documentation/content/en/logs/guide/build-custom-reports-using-log-analytics-api.md

 - link: "/api/v2/logs/#aggregate-events"
   tag: "Documentation"
   text: "Syntax for Log Analytics API"
+- link: "/logs/guide/collect-multiple-logs-with-pagination/?tab=v1api"
+  tag: "Documentation"
+  text: "Collect multiple logs with Pagination"
 ---

 ## Overview

-You may want to build custom reports and dashboards for your team by combining information from your business alongside log data.
-To build such reports on metrics from your log data, use the Log Analytics API.[1]
+You may want to build custom reports and dashboards for your team by combining information from your business and other services alongside log data.
+To quickly build such reports with metrics from your log data, use the Log Analytics API.[1]

 The following examples are covered in this guide: